Netcracker/qubership-consul/docs/public/troubleshooting.md

 ==> Error starting agent: Failed to start Consul server: Failed to start Raft: open /consul/data/raft/raft.db: invalid argument
 ```

-You need to resolve the issue with NFS configuration or start using local storage instead of NFS.
+You need to resolve the issue with NFS configuration or start using localStorage instead of NFS.

 # ACL Issues